Scarlett-he/cont_kukanov/README.md

 ### Comments on Strategies
 **Strategy 1:**
- - A wierd thing is that the task specifies that we should "attempt to execute as many shares as the allocator tells you" at each snapshot.
+ - A weird thing is that the task specifies that we should "attempt to execute as many shares as the allocator tells you" at each snapshot.
 However, the allocator only returns a valid split when the total ask size across venues is greater than or equal to the order size.
 When it's not, the strategy faces a choice: either buy available shares or skip the snapshot.
  - If we always buy available shares, the behavior becomes indistinguishable from a Best-Ask strategy—especially because the dataset contains only one exchange.
 Therefore, Strategy 1 is designed to skip execution if the allocator returns no valid split.
 This conservative approach avoids overtrading and achieves a lower total cost than Best Ask under the test conditions.

 Strategy 2 (Periodic allocation with fallback):